Discover how to make perfect sous vide yogurt with easy-to-follow instructions and enjoy masterful results in just 6 simple steps.

 • Milk: Whole milk is the best, but you can also use 2% or skim milk.
 The yogurt will just be a little thinner.
 You might want to avoid using ultra-pasteurized milk because it’s heated to 280˚F (138°C), which damages some protein that’s required for culturing the yogurt.

 • Yogurt with live cultures: Check the label when you buy yogurt from a store.
-“Live cultures” or “Active cultures” is usually printed in very small fonts.
+“Live cultures” or “Active cultures” are usually printed in very small fonts.
 Guess what?
 Once you make your first batch of yogurt, you don’t need to buy live cultures anymore.
-Just reserve some of that homemade goodies as the yogurt starter for your next batch.
+Just reserve some of those homemade goodies as the yogurt starter for your next batch.
 Talking about things coming to a full circle—can it get any fuller than that?

 Sous Vide Yogurt Time and Temperature